jpconver/containerization/README.md

     app: mysql8
 ```
 * Notes
-  * We use "type: NodePort" because we want to connect the MySQL client with the DB inside the cluster.
-I can do it with LoadBalancer as well but since we are using a single DB server so NodePort is good enough to do our work.
+  * We use "type: ClusterIP" because we want to connect the MySQL client with the DB inside the cluster.

 #### Step 2: Apply the definition to the cluster
 ```